FlamieZhu/Balanced-Contrastive-Learning/README.md

  |BCL| rand-rand | 90 | ResNext-50   | 57.8 | [download](https://drive.google.com/file/d/1UXYceJXMybkipkTgznfnpTLidoLdNfcy/view?usp=sharing) |

 ## Usage
-For ImageNet-LT and iNaturalist 2018 training and evuluation.
+For ImageNet-LT and iNaturalist 2018 training and evaluation.
 All experiments are conducted on 4 GPUs.
 ### ImageNet-LT
 To do supervised training with BCL for 90 epochs on ImageNet-LT, run
 ```